Skip to main content

 What Are The Implications Of An IVA?

-An Individual Voluntary Arrangement (IVA) is a formal debt solution that typically allows you to make repayments that you can afford, over a set period, with any outstanding debt written off at the end of the agreement.
+An Individual Voluntary Arrangement (IVA) is a formal debt solution that typically allows you to make repayments you can afford, over a set period, with any outstanding debt written off at the end of the agreement.
+Understanding the implications of an IVA before you commit is essential, as the arrangement will affect several areas of your life for five to six years.

-However, every case is unique and before making any decisions, it is important to consider the wider implications of an IVA and whether other options like bankruptcy may be a better alternative.
+Every case is unique.
+Before making any decisions, it is important to consider the wider implications of an IVA and whether other options like bankruptcy or a Debt Relief Order may be a better alternative.
 There are a number of ways that an IVA will impact your life and your financial situation.

 How will an IVA impact your job?

 Usually, an IVA will not impact your job, but there are important exceptions.
-If you work in a position of financial responsibility (bank clerk, accountant, solicitor, etc) it is expected that you uphold a certain level of personal financial stability.
-So, in this case, an IVA may affect your job and you may not be able to continue in that position until it has finished.
-Some other positions of responsibility, like working for the police and prison service or the fire brigade, may be affected.
-If you own a business, you can continue operating.
-However, it will be harder to find credit.
+If you work in a position of financial responsibility (bank clerk, accountant, solicitor, etc.) it is expected that you uphold a certain level of personal financial stability.
+In this case, an IVA may affect your job and you may not be able to continue in that position until it has finished.
+Some other positions of responsibility, like working for the police and prison service or the fire brigade, may also be affected.
+If you own a business, you can continue operating, although it will be harder to obtain credit.

-Before entering into an IVA, speak to your employer and review your employment contracts to determine whether you are affected or not.
+Before entering into an IVA, speak to your employer and review your employment contracts to determine whether you are affected.
+You can also check the GOV.UK guide to debt options for more information on how insolvency may affect your employment.

 Does an IVA impact your future income?

-This is dependent on your career plans.
+This depends on your career plans.
 If you want to enter one of the careers listed above, it could be a problem.
 Otherwise, it should not impact your future income.

-However, if you are planning to sell assets during your IVA, you may have to put some or all of the income from the sale into debt payments.
+However, if you are planning to sell assets during your IVA, you may have to put some or all of the income from the sale towards debt payments.
+Your Insolvency Practitioner will guide you through how any windfalls or pay rises are handled during the arrangement.

 How will an IVA affect your possessions and assets?

-When you enter into an IVA, you must declare all of your assets to your Insolvency Practitioner who will work with you to draft your offer of repayment to creditors (your ‘Proposal’).
-All of your significant assets will be listed within the proposal as creditors need to see an accurate reflection of your financial circumstances in order to make a decision as to whether your offer seems reasonable and fair to them.
-There is no legal requirement for you to sell or surrender any particular assets of value as part of your offer, however, generally speaking, creditors are unlikely to agree to write off debt for you if they believe your assets are of excessive worth which could be sold to help repay the debt.
+When you enter into an IVA, you must declare all of your assets to your Insolvency Practitioner, who will work with you to draft your offer of repayment to creditors (your ‘Proposal’).
+All of your significant assets will be listed within the proposal, as creditors need to see an accurate reflection of your financial circumstances to decide whether your offer is reasonable and fair.
+There is no legal requirement for you to sell or surrender any particular assets, although creditors are unlikely to agree to write off debt if they believe your assets are of excessive value.

-If you are a homeowner, and have equity available in your property, it will be expected that your proposal will include your agreement to attempt to release a portion of this towards the end of your IVA.
+If you are a homeowner and have equity available in your property, it will be expected that your proposal includes your agreement to attempt to release a portion of this towards the end of your IVA.
 The inclusion of home equity, as well as any other significant assets, will be discussed and agreed with you during the process of putting your IVA proposal together.

 Can you get a mortgage with an IVA?